Marilyn G. Barthels Mitchell

 The family would like to extend a special thank you to the staff of Excela Home Care and Hospice, the nurses and aides, for their care and concern for Marilyn during her illness.

-All arrangements are under the direction of Brooks Funeral Home, Inc., 111 E. Green Street, Connellsville.
+All arrangements are under the direction of the BROOKS FUNERAL HOME, INC., 111 E. Green Street, Connellsville.

 To offer a condolence or remembrance, visit www.brooksfuneralhomes.com.